 Leafy greens often top lists of most nutritious veggies, and for good reason.
 Collards and other greens offer numerous benefits, including these:

-- Leafy greens are good sources of vitamins, notably folic acid (a B vitamin), vitamin A, and vitamin C. They’re a particularly notable source of vitamin K, which is essential to good bone health.
+- Leafy greens are good sources of vitamins, notably folic acid (a B vitamin), vitamin A, and vitamin C. They’re a particularly notable source of vitamin K, which is essential to bone strength.

 - They’re also a rich source of minerals, including potassium, magnesium, and iron.